mehulagg/gitlab/doc/development/contributing/style_guides.md

 are accepted.
 This isn't an ideal situation since this leaves space for [bike-shedding](https://en.wiktionary.org/wiki/bikeshedding), and ideally we should enable all RuboCop rules to avoid style-related discussions/nitpicking/back-and-forth in reviews.
-There are some rules that are not easily enforced using RuboCop, or that are currently undecided.
-The [bikeshedding section](#bikeshedding) covers some of these topics.
+There are some styles that commonly come up in reviews that are not enforced, the [bikeshedding section](#bikeshedding) covers some of these topics.

 Additionally, we have a dedicated